IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_logpush_job.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  dataset (True, str, None)
+  cis_id (True, str, None)
-    (Required for new resource) Dataset to be pulled
+    (Required for new resource) CIS instance crn

+  enabled (False, bool, None)
+    Whether the logpush job enabled or not

   frequency (False, str, None)
     The frequency at which CIS sends batches of logs to your destination

+  domain_id (True, str, None)
+    (Required for new resource) Associated CIS domain

   logdna (True, str, None)
     (Required for new resource) Information to identify the LogDNA instance the data will be pushed.

-  enabled (False, bool, None)
+  name (False, str, None)
-    Whether the logpush job enabled or not
+    Logpush Job Name

   logpull_options (False, str, None)
     Configuration string

-  cis_id (True, str, None)
-    (Required for new resource) CIS instance crn

-  domain_id (True, str, None)
+  dataset (True, str, None)
-    (Required for new resource) Associated CIS domain
+    (Required for new resource) Dataset to be pulled

-  name (False, str, None)
-    Logpush Job Name

   id (False, str, None)